gl1tchclub/Sonus-Website/README.md

 ___

 ## Project Description

-//language/framework usage
+To make this project come true, I used VSCode as the IDE and Sveltekit as the framework.
+Using this framework, the entire project was coded just using HTML, CSS, and Javascript.

+All user data and images is fetched from the [Unsplash API](https://api.unsplash.com/) and the sona description is fetched from the [WordNinjas API.](https://api.api-ninjas.com/)

 ### What does the Website Do?

 Sonus is a web-based music service that provides its users access to millions of songs, artists, and playlists.
-Using AI, a Sona is uniquely crafted for each user depending on theri
+Using AI, a Sona is uniquely crafted for each user depending on their listening habits.

 ### Technology Usage
 //apis and AI images, frameworks, languages